hansonmcoombs/training-basic_python/sphinx/source/string_details_formatted_output.rst

 .. ipython:: python

-    #''.strip() removes characters from the beginning or end of a sting, the default is a space
+    # ''.strip() removes characters from the beginning and/or end of a sting, the default is a space
     test = '*********lunch*lunch***********'
     test.strip('*')

-    #''.replace(old, new) finds all instances of the old string and replaces it with the new string
+    # ''.replace(old, new) finds all instances of the old string and replaces it with the new string
     test.replace('lunch', 'dinner')

 Formatted output
 -----------------

 In python there is an elegant way to create formatted string outputs using the *''.format()* method.
-The basic premis of the formating is that you pass the arguments in the function into specific places into the proceeding string.
-So for example
+The basic premise of the format method is that you pass the arguments in the function into specific places into the proceeding string.
+So for example:

 .. ipython:: python